 Ambiguity is the great bugaboo of software requirements.
 Ambiguity shows up in two forms.
 One form I can catch myself.
 I read a requirement and realize that I can interpret it in more than one way.
 I don’t know which interpretation is correct, but at least I caught the ambiguity.

 The other type of ambiguity is much harder to spot.
 Suppose the BA gives the requirements specification to several reviewers.
-The reviewers encounter an ambiguous requirement that makes sense to each of them but means something different to each of them.
+The reviewers encounter an ambiguous requirement that makes sense to each of them but also means something different to each of them.
 The reviewers all report back, “These requirements are fine.”
-They didn’t find the ambiguity because each reviewer knows only his own interpretation of that requirement.
-Let’s see some sources of ambiguity to watch for and some suggestions about how to write less ambiguous requirements.
+They didn’t find the ambiguity because each reviewer knows only his or her own interpretation of that requirement.
+Let’s look at some sources of ambiguity to watch for and some suggestions about how to write clearer requirements.

 Complex Boolean logic offers many opportunities for ambiguities and missing requirements.
 Consider the following paragraph: